-The Association of Research Libraries (ARL) has published the ARL Annual Salary Survey 2018–2019, which analyzes salary data for professional staff working in the 124 ARL member libraries during 2018–2019.
-Data are reported for 10,718 professional staff of the 116 university ARL libraries in Canada and the United States and for 3,318 professional staff of the 8 US federal and public ARL libraries.
+The Association of Research Libraries (ARL) has published the ARL Annual Salary Survey 2019–2020, which analyzes salary data for professional staff working in 123 of the 124 ARL member libraries during 2019–2020.
+Data are reported for 10,691 professional staff from 115 of the 116 university ARL libraries in Canada and the United States* and for 3,154 professional staff of the 8 US federal and public ARL libraries.
 In the Salary Survey, data for university library staff are usually reported in three distinct groups: general library systems, health sciences libraries, and law libraries.

-The ARL Annual Salary Survey 2018–2019 analyzes salary data from a number of different perspectives, including race, ethnicity, and sex.
-Individuals from historically underrepresented groups make up 16.2% of the professional staff in US ARL university libraries; the percentage of individuals in managerial or administrative positions who are also from historically underrepresented groups is lower.
-Women make up 68.7% of historically underrepresented staff members.
-Sex-based salary differentials persist in ARL libraries in 2018–2019.
-The overall salary for women in the 116 ARL university libraries is 94.8% of that paid to men.
+The ARL Annual Salary Survey 2019–2020 analyzes salary data from a number of different perspectives, including race, ethnicity, and sex.
+Individuals from historically underrepresented groups make up 16.7% of the professional staff in US ARL university libraries; the percentage of individuals in managerial or administrative positions who are also from historically underrepresented groups is lower.
+Women make up 69% of historically underrepresented staff members.
+Sex-based salary differentials persist in ARL libraries in 2019–2020.
+The overall salary for women in 115 of the 116 ARL university libraries is 95.08% of that paid to men.

-Other characteristics of ARL university libraries, such as size, public/private status, and location are also significant determinants of salary.
-The current state of these indicators is outlined in the Salary Survey’s introduction and extensive tables.
+Other characteristics of ARL university libraries illustrate differences in salary.
+Some of these indicators are outlined in the Salary Survey’s introduction and extensive tables.

 $170 (ARL member institutions have free IP access as a benefit of membership.)